KVenkataPavani/Supply-Chain-Analysis-Power-BI-Dashboard/README.md

 ## 📌 Conclusion

 This Power BI project offered actionable insights into the supply chain’s operational health by analyzing key metrics like revenue, profit, shipping performance, and defect rates.
-It helps decision-makers focus on top-performing products, reduce cost leakages, and improve supplier reliability.
+It helps to focus on top-performing products, reduce cost leakages, and improve supplier reliability.

 ---